 Of all the windows on the square, I chose the second floor of a pub, ‘The Moon On the Square’ or something.
 Well I figured it could be a long wait so why not grab a beer in the meantime.

-I had a comfy chair and a half opened window.
-I had chosen the only lens I could use at that distance which was a 70-200mm f2.8.
+I had a comfy chair, a half opened window and had chosen the only lens I could use at that distance, a 70-200mm f2.8.

 So, there I was, beer in one hand and camera in the other with a view over the whole square.
 I won’t go into all the parallels I was thinking about, that revolved around a similar window with a view in a certain book depository.
 But yes..
 I did feel a little like I imagine a sniper would..
 Waiting for his ‘mark’.

-As if the crowd were one swirling beast it slowly swayed and morphed it’s way across the square on more of a float-about than a walkabout.
+As if the crowd were one swirling beast it swayed and morphed it’s way across the square on more of a float-about than walkabout.

-My camera was to my eye and still i could see no old lady with big hair.
+My camera was to my eye, I couldn’t see an old lady with big hair.
 Just suits and cameras, ear pieces and furry microphones.

 Then, as they had moved across and in front of me I saw her.
-Just a flash of face in the tiniest of breaks in the crowd.
+Just a flash of pale face in a chink in the crowd.

 And I shot.